tillmannschiffler/simplequeue/readme.md

 Pragmatic approach to asyncron jobs for PHP8.x

 ## Idea ##
 This PHP project is for all the developers who want a queue system without installing huge dependencies.
+This project is heavily inspired by the lecture [Daemons with PHP](https://www.youtube.com/watch?v=VIEqYmeJcMo) by Arne Blankerts from [thePHP.cc](https://thephp.cc/willkommen)

 If you come to a point in your project that needs asynchronous jobs, you often tend to use big solutions like RabbitMQ or other systems.
 After realizing that such services have to be maintained and updated, you may search for simpler solutions like the queue package from the Laravel framework.
 A quick PHPloc will give you something like this: